 We spotted a glimpse of some familiar locations, too, from the Kingsman mansion, where new recruits are trained, to the organisation’s Savile Row front, with a selection of modern attire…

 Why was The King’s Man delayed?

 Though no official reason has been given for the delays, it’s likely Disney’s acquisition of 21st Century Fox is to blame rather than the quality of the film.

 The first delay was announced while the deal between the two studios was yet to be finalised, while the second one is part of what looks like a larger strategy to accommodate Disney and its many subsidiaries’ huge slate of upcoming films.

 The 14th February release date was already quite crowded, with Sonic The Hedgehog and Fantasy Island also landing on Valentine’s Day, so it makes sense for Disney to have pushed the film back so as to have less competition.

 The King’s Man is not the only film whose release date was affected by the merger.
-The seemingly ill-fated The New Mutants was pushed back from 13th April 2018 to February 2019, then again to 2nd August 2019 before landing on its current release date (for now) of 3rd April 2020.
+The seemingly ill-fated The New Mutants was pushed back from 13th April 2018 to February 2019, then again to 2nd August 2019 before eventually being released in September 2020.

 Will there be any more Kingsman films?

 Oh, yes.
 Kingman 3 will see Firth and Egerton reprise their roles for what is being billed as the conclusion to the Eggsy/Harry relationship.
 That instalment is yet to get a release date.